Music at St George’s

 Summer Recital Series

-The 2025 series gets underway on Friday 16th May and the focus returns to organ music as we welcome organists from around the region.
-Admission remains FREE with a reiting collection taken in aid of the organ restoration project.
-Further details of the recitals can be found on the music brochure by clicking the button above.
+The 2026 series gets underway on Friday 1st May.
+The programme this year will be a bit more varied; some organ recitals will be interspersed with other instrumentialists, vocalists, and one week we welcome our friends from the Tyneside Fiddle Alliance.
+Admission remains FREE with a retiring collection taken in aid of the Organ Restoration Project.
+Further details of the recitals can be found in the music brochure by clicking the button above.